• Skip to primary navigation

 The long stalks are sour and bitter if not added to something sweet like this delicious loaf.

-You can pair rhubarb with almost any fruit – strawberry is a common one but lemon, banana, apple, and blueberry all work amazingly well to create delicious and healthy desserts.
+You can pair rhubarb with almost any fruit – strawberry is a common one, but lemon, banana, apple, and blueberry all work amazingly well to create delicious recipes.

 • Old-Fashioned Rhubarb Pudding Cake